kontainapp/km-releases/GettingStarted.md

 ### Using snapshots

-Kontain supports snapshots and running from snapshots.
+To speedup startup time of an application with a long warm-up time Kontain provides a mechanism to create a "snapshot" unikernel that represents the state of the application.
 A snapshot is an ELF file which can be run as directly as a unikernel in Kontain VM, but captures payload state-in time.

 Snapshot can be triggered by an API called from the payload, or by an external `km_cli` running on host and communicating to Kontain Monitor (KM)